Carokyp/Doux-Matin/README.md

 #### Visual Style

-The visual style of Doux Matin is warm, inviting, and French-inspired, capturing the charm of a cosy café and bakery.
-The colour palette features soft, muted tones—creamy neutrals, and warm accent colours that create a relaxed and welcoming atmosphere.
-Photos were picked for their natural lighting and warm hues to highlight freshness, enhancing the overall ambience with a playful yet elegant tone.
+Doux Matin’s design is warm, inviting, and inspired by French cafés, capturing the cosy charm of a bakery.
+Photographs are selected for their natural lighting and warm hues, creating a relaxed, welcoming atmosphere.

 #### Colors
-The colour palette was inspired by selections from [Color Hunt](https://colorhunt.co/) to evoke a rich chocolate brown for the depth of freshly baked treats, white for a smooth, fresh contrast, and the very light brown provides a soft, gentle backdrop that wraps the site in a cosy, inviting glow.
+The colour palette was inspired by selections from [Color Hunt](https://colorhunt.co/) to evoke a rich chocolate brown for the depth of freshly baked treats, white for a smooth, fresh contrast, and a very light brown provides a soft, gentle backdrop that wraps the site in a cosy, inviting glow.
 Together, these tones create a comforting, café-inspired atmosphere.

 <p align="center" >
   <img width="316" height="432" alt="Image" src="https://github.com/user-attachments/assets/8fdf5349-f084-4ef1-a9f0-807315b67ed4" />